Lightning striking a calm mountain lake representing disruptive strategy transforming stable digital business markets

 → Learn why measuring your organization's actual health is the first step toward disruption readiness

-True disruption follows a specific pattern first identified by Clayton Christensen and refined through decades of market observation: a new entrant enters at the low end of a market with an inferior product, serves customers that incumbents consider unprofitable, and then improves quality faster than customer expectations rise until the disruptor captures the mainstream market entirely.
+True disruption follows a specific pattern first identified by Clayton Christensen's disruptive innovation theory and refined through decades of market observation: a new entrant enters at the low end of a market with an inferior product, serves customers that incumbents consider unprofitable, and then improves quality faster than customer expectations rise until the disruptor captures the mainstream market entirely.

 For digital businesses, this pattern accelerates dramatically.
 Where traditional market disruption played out over decades, digital disruption compresses the cycle to months or even weeks.
 A competitor with better search visibility and technical infrastructure can capture market share before you even register the threat.